lindstrom-j/mongo_objects/docs/source/sample.rst

 If you look at the event details page in the sample app, you'll see a URL similar to ``http://127.0.0.1:5000/admin-event-detail/663c54bbeba88ab288f3bd3d``.
 The unique number in the URL is just the MongoDB ObjectId.
-:class:`MongoUserDict` provides the
+The :meth:`MongoUserDict.id` and :meth:`MongoUserDict.load_by_id`
-:func:`id` and :func:`load_by_id` methods to make it easy to locate documents by their ObjectId.
+methods to make it easy to locate documents by their ObjectId.

-Because events are actually represented using a :class:`MongoUserDict` subclass named :class:`Event`, we have added our own methods to assist with the event workflow. :meth:`displayDate` provides consistent date formatting while :meth:`isSoldOut` provides a single calculation for ticket availability.
+Because events are actually represented using a :class:`MongoUserDict` subclass named :class:`Event`, we have added our own methods to assist with the event workflow. :meth:`.displayDate` provides consistent date formatting while :meth:`.isSoldOut` provides a single calculation for ticket availability.

 By passing an :class:`Event` object to another function or even to a Jinja template, not only the event data but also all these methods are available